SpotKube/SpotKube/documentation/provisioner.md

 AWS_SHARED_CREDENTIALS_FILE_PATH='/home/user/.aws/credentials'
 ```

 To use the Provisioner, fill in the appropriate information for your private and public cloud configurations.
 You can find the necessary information in your cloud provider's documentation.
-Once you have filled in the configuration information, save the file and place it in the `.config` folder in the project root directory.
+Once you have filled in the configuration information, save the file and place it in the `~/.config/spotkube/` folder.

 ## Configuration
 The `provisioner.conf` file contains the following configuration options: